 Many bathroom vanities are not custom built for the space they're in, resulting in unused space on either side.
 If you happen to be redoing your vanity area, consider a wall-to-wall unit.
 This beauty houses aesthetically pleasing bathroom accessories and requires no doors.

 Take note of every empty space in your bathroom.
 Chances are, there's a piece of empty wall space waiting for you to customize shelving storage that fits perfectly within it.

 14. Color Blocking

 Color blocking doesn't have to mean bold and bright.
-This little loo got a face lift with some very trés Parisian color blocking in a pastel and black that makes for a calm and classic bathroom experience.
+This little loo got a face lift with some trés Parisian color blocking in a pastel and black that makes for a calm and classic bathroom experience.